Choosing The Best Office Chair: An Ergonomic Guide

 Task Office Chairs

 Task chairs are often the most adaptable and flexible chairs, designed for spaces where they might be used by more than one person.
 In shared workspaces and hot desking environments, the task chair really comes into its own.
-It allows for nearly anyone to find a comfortable position easy.
-Although often not the fanciest of chairs, the task chairs awesome functionality means it is one of the most commonly seen workplace chairs.
+It allows for nearly anyone to find a comfortable position easily.
+Although often not the fanciest of chairs, the task chair's awesome functionality means it is one of the most commonly seen workplace chairs.

 Office Stools

 Office stools are a nice addition to a standing desk setup.
 They allow you to take a break without going all the way to a seated position.
-These adjustable sit stand stools are also designed to keep you active, with some offering a wobble feature which activates your core and keeps you moving throughout the day.
+These adjustable sit stand stools are also designed to keep you active, with some offering a wobble feature that activates your core and keeps you moving throughout the day.

 {{ spec_pro_active_stool }}